-PLANNED DEPARTURE
+II PLANNED DEPARTURE

-To provide for a smooth transition when the President/CEO signals his/her intent for a planned departure, the Board of Directors should become actively involved in the development of a plan for the expected President/CEO transition.
-The Executive Committee of the Board of Directors should, therefore, lead the Board of Directors through an assessment of the following aspects of President/CEO and senior management succession planning:

-- A. Analysis understanding of key business issues and the leadership skills needed to direct the organization into the future - B. Development identification of internal and external sources of potential successors and opportunities to engage with them - C. Selection development of a strategy for recruiting President/CEO candidates - D. Communication ensuring communication throughout the President/CEO transition period - E. Transition facilitating a smooth leadership transition

-- A. The Executive Committee will: - Analyze Identify the most significant challenges NHEC and the rural electric industry are expected to face over the next three to five years, and the skills and experiences the President/CEO will need to lead NHEC past those hurdles; integrate this process with the strategic business planning process; determine future key President/CEO position requirements and operational criteria; and ensure the Board of Directors has a full understanding of the role of the President/CEO by reviewing the job description and relevant board policies (particularly B-4), including leadership competencies that are essential for any President/CEO as well as those unique to NHEC.
+A. In the case of a planned departure, the Executive Committee will:

+- 1. Analyze Identify the most significant challenges NHEC and the rural electric industry are expected to face over the next three to five years, and the skills and experiences the President/CEO will need to lead NHEC past those hurdles; and review the job description and relevant board policies (particularly B-4). - 2.
+Select Determine an approach to replacing the President/CEO including using an outside executive recruiting firm.
-- 2. Develop Direct the President/CEO to identify and develop skills of any internal candidates to be considered. - 3.
-Select Determine an approach to replacing the President/CEO prior to a planned departure.
-For example, consider using an outside executive recruiting firm (estimate time-to-fill, i.e., 6 to 12 months).
-Assess the strengths and weaknesses of the organization to ensure replacement has necessary skills and full understanding of the status of the organization.
 Benchmark any candidate against the future needs of the organization and the industry.
-Candidates might give presentations to the Board of Directors to describe their vision for the next five years.
-For internal candidates, these visions would combine with the employees' performance, readiness and fit for the role. - 4.
-Transition Establish a framework for a transition timeline.
-The beginning of a new President/CEO's tenure is crucial.
-Assuming responsibilities from the outgoing President/CEO, agreeing on a plan of organizational objectives with the Board of Directors, and developing relationships are a few of the mileposts that mark this process.
-The Executive Committee can assist the new President/CEO by conducting frequent meetings to revisit organizational goals and expectations, and to share insights, guidance, and feedback.
-Establishing an approach to President/CEO succession planning will enhance the organization's ability to smoothly transition to new leadership when the time comes.
+The top candidates may give presentations to the Board of Directors to describe their gualifications and vision for the next five years.
+For internal candidates, the evaluation should include assessing the employees' performance, readiness and fit for the role. - Transition Establish a framework for a transition timeline, including assuming responsibilities from the outgoing President/CEO, agreeing on a plan of organizational objectives with the Board of Directors, and developing relationships.
+The Board Chair and Executive Committee will have frequent meetings with the new President/CEO to assure an understanding of the Board's expectations, policies, and goals. - 4.
+Communicate Establish a communication plan to use throughout the President/CEO search.

-B. The Board will:

-Communicate - Establish a communication plan to use throughout the President/CEO search.
 Considerations should include identification of key stakeholders: members, employees, NRECA, CFC and national organizations, etc. Determination of how frequently communication should be made: start of search, periodic updates, identification of successor, etc. Develop a plan for press releases and other required disclosures.

+III.
 UNPLANNED DEPARTURE